 In the background, the tool pulls from several data sources to run its scenarios: small area data from the U.S. Census and American Community Survey; evacuation zones, developed using storm surge data from the National Hurricane Center; shelter location and socio-economic data, provided by Florida’s counties and regional planning councils; and, the roadway network based on Florida Department of Transportation information.

-"As the model has evolved through enhancements over the years to reflect reality," said Fier, “the counties have found it to very helpful in their planning assumptions process.”
-During Hurricane Irma, she said, the model’s projections for traffic behavior and shelter demands were incredibly close to what occurred on the ground, resulting in a safer and more efficient statewide evacuation.
+Collaboration and the partnerships fostered between CDM Smith and Florida’s county emergency managers have directly contributed to the model’s efficacy, enabling greater coordination and decision-making between each locality.
+And as the model has evolved through enhancements over the years, the counties have been better positioned in their planning assumption processes.
+During Hurricane Irma, for example, the model’s projections for traffic behavior and shelter demands were incredibly close to what occurred on the ground, resulting in a safer and more efficient statewide evacuation.